 In New Jersey, you can cure a default (reinstate) at any time up until the entry of a final judgment.
 But there’s an advantage to acting quickly: If you cure the default before the deadline given in the notice of intention to foreclose, and then down the line you default again, you'll get a chance to cure the default again.
 If you cure the default after the deadline in the notice has expired, you'll stave off foreclosure, but if you fall behind again during the next 18 months, you don't get the right to cure the default in the second foreclosure proceeding.
 (N.J.
 Stat.
 Ann. § 2A:50-57).

 Some states permit the borrower to redeem the home within a certain period of time after the foreclosure.
-In New Jersey, the defaulting borrower can redeem the home in the following circumstances.
+In New Jersey, the defaulting borrower can redeem the home in the following circumstances:

+Right to redeem during the 10-day period following the sale.
 The homeowner gets a 10-day period after the sale to file a motion objecting to the sale.
 (New Jersey Court Rule 4:65-5).
 After ten days, assuming no objection is filed, the court then confirms the sale to finalize it.
 The New Jersey Supreme Court has determined that foreclosed homeowners get the right to redeem within the 10 days after the sale, and up until the court issues an order confirming the sale if objections are filed under the rule.
 (See Hardyston Nat.
 Bank v.
 Tartamella, 56 N.J.
 508 (1970)).

+Right to redeem if the foreclosing bank gets a deficiency judgment.
 Also, the foreclosed borrower gets a separate right to redeem if the foreclosing party gets a deficiency judgment.
 To redeem, you’ll have to file an action for redemption within six months of the entry of a deficiency judgment.
 (N.J.
 Stat.
 Ann. § 2A:50-4).
 But if you file an answer to the deficiency judgment lawsuit to dispute the amount of the deficiency (see below), you lose this right to redeem.
 (N.J.
 Stat.
 Ann. § 2A:50-5.)
 (To get details on redemption rights in New Jersey, see Nolo’s article If I lose my home to foreclosure in New Jersey, can I get it back?)

 When the total mortgage debt exceeds the foreclosure sale price, the difference is called a “deficiency.”
 Some states allow the lender to seek a personal judgment, called a “deficiency judgment,” against the borrower for this amount.
 Other states prohibit deficiency judgments with what are called anti-deficiency laws.